 - Our Community Health Assessment (CHA) identifies key needs and issues through systematic, comprehensive data collection and analysis.

 - Our Community Health Improvement Plan (CHIP) addresses these needs and will be updated every five years.

-If you have questions or comments about our accreditation, please contact Miranda Helms, Accreditation Coordinator at 706.298.7706.
+If you have questions or comments about our accreditation, please contact Miranda Helms, Quality Improvement and Accreditation Coordinator at 706.298.7706.